GSA/fpki-guides/_announcements/01_apple_common_removal.md

 Three root CA _certificate types_ reside in Apple's Trust Stores:

-- _Trusted Certificates_ &mdash; Trusted certificates that establish a chain of trust. <!--Don't think we need to explain "chain of trust"-->
+- _Trusted Certificates_ &mdash; Trusted certificates that establish a chain of trust.
 - _Always Ask_ &mdash; Untrusted certificates that are not blocked.
-If one of these certificates is used<!--"encountered"?-->, the Apple Operating System will ask you to choose whether or not to trust it.
+If a resource (e.g., website or signed email) chains to one of these certificates, the Apple Operating System will ask you to choose whether or not to trust it.
 - _Blocked_ &mdash; Potentially compromised certificates that will never be trusted.

 These certificate types are stored within Apple _Keychains_:

-- _Login Keychain_ &mdash; Certificates associated with a user account logged into a workstation.<!--Can we say "device" vs. workstation?
-For most instances, we say "device"-->
+- _Login Keychain_ &mdash; Certificates associated with a user account logged into a device.
-- _System Keychain_ &mdash; Certificates associated with all user accounts on a workstation (similar to the Microsoft Windows' _Local Machine_ certificate store). <!--Multiple users using one workstation?
-Change to "device"?-->
+- _System Keychain_ &mdash; Certificates associated with all user accounts on a device (similar to the Microsoft Windows' _Local Machine_ certificate store).
 - _System Roots Keychain_ &mdash; Includes Apple's _pre-installed_, trusted root CA certificates.
 COMMON will be removed from this Keychain.

 ## What Will Be Impacted?